-Nominated in the best ‘New Festival On The Block‘ category in both the 2015 and 2016 AIF Festival Congress Awards, Twisterella is designed to showcase the brightest emerging national and international talent, as well as give a platform to a select number of local and regional acts who are ready to make the step up to the big stage.
+In 2019, Twisterella won an AIF Independent Festival Award for its ‘forward thinking bookings‘, reflecting the event’s track record in showcasing the brightest emerging national and international talent, as well as giving a platform to a select number of local and regional acts who are ready to make the step up to the big stage.

-In addition to the Festival Congress nomination, both Pay For The Piano and The Kids Are Solid Gold are regular nominees in the ‘Indie Promoter Of The Year (Local Impact)‘ category in Live UK’s annual Live Music Business Awards.
+In addition to the Independent Festival Award, both Pay For The Piano and The Kids Are Solid Gold are regular nominees in the ‘Indie Promoter Of The Year (Local Impact)‘ category in Live UK’s annual Live Music Business Awards.
 Furthermore, TKASG’s Andy Carr was nominated for the prestigious Indie Champion Award in the AIM Awards 2017.

-Acts who’ve previously played at Twisterella include: Clean Cut Kid, Estrons, Sam Fender, Spring King, Boy Azooga, Fickle Friends, Avalanche Party, The Blinders, Eliza and the Bear, Bryde, Prides, Fatherson, Black Honey, Cattle & Cane, The Snuts, Dream Wife, Dylan Cartlidge, Frankie & The Heartstrings, Jake Isaac, Vistas, Du Blonde, WHITE, Sweet Baboo, Neon Waltz, Menace Beach, Outlya, Hyde & Beast, LIFE, Skinny Girl Diet and PINS, to name but a few.
+Acts who’ve previously played at Twisterella include: Sam Fender, Clean Cut Kid, Spring King, Boy Azooga, Fickle Friends, Avalanche Party, The Blinders, Estrons, Eliza and the Bear, Bryde, Vistas, Prides, Fatherson, Black Honey, Cattle & Cane, The Snuts, Dream Wife, Dylan Cartlidge, Plastic Mermaids, Frankie & The Heartstrings, Jake Isaac, Vistas, Du Blonde, WHITE, Sweet Baboo, Neon Waltz, Pom Poko, Menace Beach, LIFE, Bloxx, Skinny Girl Diet and PINS, to name but a few.

 In addition to the live acts, Twisterella features an (Un)Conference with the focus on bringing key music industry figures to the town to share their expertise and offer advice to new and developing Teesside musicians.
-Previous panellists have included Vic Galloway (BBC Scotland), Kieron Donoghue (Humble Angel), Simon Pursehouse (Sentric), Helen Hammill (Cattle & Cane), Bob Fischer (BBC Tees Introducing), Claire Dupree (NARC.
-Magazine), Tom Cotton (Absolute Radio), Rianne Kate Thompson (Amazing Radio) and Oliver Jones (Deer Shed Festival).
+Previous panellists have included Vic Galloway (BBC Scotland), Kieron Donoghue (Humble Angel), Simon Pursehouse (Sentric), Helen Hammill (Cattle & Cane), Bob Fischer (BBC Tees), Claire Dupree (NARC.
+Magazine), Emily Pilbeam (BBC Introducing), Tom Cotton (Absolute Radio), Rianne Kate Thompson (BBC Introducing/Amazing Radio) and Oliver Jones (Deer Shed Festival).